open-telemetry/opentelemetry-specification/specification/baggage/api.md

 ### Set Value

-To record the value for a name/value pair, the Baggage API MUST provide a function which takes a a name, and a value as input.
+To record the value for a name/value pair, the Baggage API MUST provide a function which takes a name, and a value as input.
 Returns a new `Baggage` that contains the new value.
 Depending on language idioms, a language API MAY implement these functions by using a `Builder` pattern and exposing a way to construct a `Builder` from a `Baggage`.